wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-right-device-space/includes/analyze-spaces.md

 The ideal size of the capture area of an analog whiteboard is between 1.8m-2.7m/6-9 ft. wide.
 Whiteboards larger than 3.6m/12ft will not be picked up by the camera.
 Note that the whiteboard should be white and not another color.
 If you have a whiteboard that is the entire length of the wall, the camera will not be able to show the whole thing.
 The recommendation is to take colored tape and tape an outline of the camera's field of view directly on the whiteboard.

 This provides two advantages.
 First, it helps the content camera frame the whiteboard as it can detect a border.
-Perhaps more importantly, it will let someone who's drawing on the whiteboard know if they're about to draw outside of what the camera can see.
+More importantly, it will let someone who's drawing on the whiteboard know if they're about to draw outside of what the camera can see.
 If they were to draw outside the taped area, the camera won't show it, and they'll be encouraged to continue diagramming inside the frame.

 **Audio considerations**.
 Audio is crucial so everyone can hear what's going on.
 On the left is a sound bar that hangs below the front of room display.
 The sound bar includes both the speakers and the microphone.
 On the right is a speaker-only sound bar.
 There are also microphones that can be placed throughout the room.